 So having determination creates focus and consequently simplicity, which is great for moving forward in pursuit of your goals.

-In fact, I know guys that have some talent in business as example, but their success is not the result of their talent (or lack thereof) …
+In fact, I know guys that have some talent in business as an example, but their success is not the result of their talent (or lack thereof) …

 They are successful because they are determined to achieve their goals come hell or high water.
 Nothing will deter them from achieving what they set out to achieve.